-One in five women worldwide will be a victim of rape or attempted rape in their lifetime (WHO 1997), while decades of research have shown that their male partners are more likely to be women’s rapists than any other person (Du Mont et al. 2017).
-A recent study discovered that this is the case for 64% of European women who experienced sexual violence since the age of 15 (FRA 2014).
-In many European countries marital rape was legal until the 1990s and later (e.g. AL: 2012/13, BA: 2003, GE: 1997, UK: 1991, AT: 1989/2004, CY: 1994, GR: 2006).
+One in five women worldwide will be a victim of rape or attempted rape in their lifetime, while decades of research have shown that her male partner is most likely to be a woman’s rapist.
+A recent study discovered that this is the case for 64% of European women who experienced sexualised violence since the age of 15.
+Adding legal impunity, marital rape was legal in many European countries, until quite recently.

 Rape myths about dark streets, unknown assailants and victim blaming influence the believability of survivors of sexualised violence in relationships.
 They keep women from acknowledging they experienced sexualised violence, justify men’s use of sexualised violence, and keep them from being held accountable.
 The influence of prejudices even discourages victims with close ties to the perpetrator to report the crime.
 With potentially lethal consequences.

 Not only do women victims of intimate partner sexual assault sustain more severe genital injuries, but perpetrators are also more likely to use several types of violence, e.g. strangulation, to subdue their partners – leading to serious and potentially life-threatening harm.
 In a shocking turn, this evidence of additional injuries after a partner’s death is being used as a criminal defence all over Europe.